 Applications for admission to the M.E.T. program are available beginning in October of the year prior to the year in which you would enter UC Berkeley.
 The application filing period is November 1-30.
 All applications must be submitted by November 30.
 To learn more, visit admissions.berkeley.edu.
 M.E.T. is open to freshman applicants only, applying for two simultaneously earned B.S. degrees in one of the following tracks:

 M.E.T. is listed as a program under the College of Engineering for freshman applicants.
 To apply to the program, you will need to choose one of the five M.E.T. engineering tracks (BioE + Business, CE + Business, EECS + Business, IEOR + Business, or ME + Business).
 If you attempt choosing through Berkeley-Haas, there is no button available.

-M.E.T. applicants must first complete the UC application and choose one of the three M.E.T. engineering tracks.
+M.E.T. applicants must first complete the UC application and choose one of the five M.E.T. engineering tracks.
 After submitting your UC application, students will receive an email with a link to the M.E.T.
 Supplemental Form.
 This typically takes 2-5 business days.
-Once students receive that email, they will have 10 calendar days from the date of the email to submit by 11:59pm PST (ex. if you received the email on Nov.
-20, you have until Nov.
-30 to submit it).
+You must submit your supplemental essay by 11:59pm PST on December 18.
 If you do not submit your essay by the deadline, you will not be considered for admission to the M.E.T.
 Program.

 After the M.E.T. selection committee has reviewed your UC Application and Supplemental Essay, you may be invited for an interview.
 Interviews are by invitation only, and if selected you will receive an invitation by late January.
 M.E.T. candidates who are asked to interview will sign up for a 20- minute time slot to interview with a faculty member via Skype.